ARadRareness/pyfe/README.md

   <a href="#usage">Usage</a>
 </p>

-📁 PyFe (Python File Explorer) is an alternative filesystem explorer built using Python and PySide6.
+📁 pyfe is an alternative filesystem explorer built using Python and PySide6.
 It provides a modern, customizable interface for browsing and managing files on your computer.

 ## 🌟 Features